stormsson/stormsson.github.io/_posts/2022-01-12-nft-ownership-overview.md

 Not really: Netflix gives you a user account whose only privilege is access to the service.
 You can't sell it or demonstrate that you own it.
 You have possession.

-> Is there something online on which we have ownership ?  why do we need it ?
+Is there something online on which we have ownership ?

-Before today there wasn't the real necessity to have it: our ownerships **always** relies on an intermediary that grants it: the bank, paypal, etc.
+Before today there wasn't the real necessity to have it: our ownerships **always** relied on an intermediary that grants it: the bank, paypal, etc.

 If we want ownership we need to have **knowledge** and **tools** that demonstrate it.